buckaroo-it/WooCommerce/readme.txt

 2. http://images.buckaroo.nl/plugins/Wordpress_WooCommerce/2.1.2_marketplace/screenshots/2.png

 == Changelog ==
+= 2.2.7 =
+Added VVV Giftcard to the existing list of giftcards.
+Added Parfum Cadeaukaart Giftcard to the existing list of giftcards.
+Fixed compatibility issue with WooCommerce 2.3
+Added possibility to choose payment fee tax mode(include/exclude)

 = 2.2.6 =
 iDeal choice of bank is mandatory.
 Fixed crashes if sopa extension not installed.